Your Personal Data

 What we do with it and who we share it with

-- Your name, email address/contact details, previous academic transcripts and current academic records, passport information and location data will be shared with relevant staff at the IMAESC programme’s degree-awarding partners University of Malta, Tallinn University and the Open University of Cyprus.
-This is to fulfil administrative requirements of the programme including registration, enrolment and degree classification at each institution.
+- Your name, email address/contact details, previous academic transcripts and current academic records, passport information and location data will be shared with relevant staff at the IMAESC programme’s degree-awarding partners.
+This is to fulfil administrative requirements of the programme including registration and enrolment at each institution.

-- Disability and other health information will be shared with relevant staff at the IMAESC programme’s degree-awarding partners University of Malta, Tallinn University and the Open University of Cyprus, taking into account any instructions given by you on registration with the Disability Service at the University of Glasgow (e.g. whether teaching staff should be made aware or not)
+- Your disability data and other health information will be shared with relevant staff at the IMAESC programme’s degree-awarding partners, taking into account any instructions given by you on registration with the Disability Service at the University of Glasgow (e.g. whether teaching staff should be made aware or not)

-- Your name, date of birth, gender, email address and location data will be shared with the insurance broker (Marsh), the appointed insurer and their assistance provider, for the purpose of setting up a health and travel insurance policy to cover you for the duration of the IMAESC programme.
+- Your name, date of birth, gender, email address and address will be shared with the insurance broker (Marsh), the appointed insurer and their assistance provider, for the purpose of setting up a health and travel insurance policy to cover you for the duration of the IMAESC programme.

 - Your name may be shared with student accommodation providers for the purpose of organising accommodation deals during the programme’s mobility periods.

-- Where relevant, your name may be shared with the Maltese, Estonian or Malaysian Embassy/Consulate in order to help facilitate your visa applications throughout the programme.
+- Where relevant, your name may be shared with the relevant Embassy/Consulate in order to help facilitate your visa applications throughout the programme.

-- Your basic personal data such as name, age, gender, contact details, previous institution attended, and your location data will be shared with the European Commission’s Education, Audiovisual and Culture Executive Agency and stored on their Online Mobility Tool.
+- Your basic personal data such as name, age, gender, contact details, previous institution attended, and your address will be shared with the European Commission’s Education, Audio-visual and Culture Executive Agency and stored on their Online Mobility Tool.
 This is for the purpose of fulfilling the requirements of the programme’s Erasmus Mundus grant funding.

-- Your bank account information will be processed by staff at the University of Glasgow in the United Kingdom only, for the purpose of administering your Erasmus Mundus scholarship or any Erasmus+ grants awarded to you.
+- Your bank account information will be processed by staff at the University of Glasgow in the United Kingdom only, for the purpose of administering your Erasmus Mundus scholarship.

 How long we keep it for